melowntech/workshop/tutorials/geojson-part3.rst

 Geodata - Hover Events
 ======================

-This tutorial will teach you how to handle geodata hover events with Melown VTS Browser JS.
+This tutorial will show you how to handle geodata hover events with Melown VTS Browser JS.

-As prerequisite you should be familiar how to display GeoJSON with Melown VTS Browser.
-If you don't know how to do that or need a reminder check our previous tutorials
+As a prerequisite you should be able to display GeoJSON with Melown VTS Browser.
+If you don't know how to do that or you need a reminder check our previous tutorials
 (`part1 <vtsdocs.melown.com/en/latest/tutorials/geojson.html>`__,
 `part2 <vtsdocs.melown.com/en/latest/tutorials/geojson-part2.html>`__)
-regarding this topic.
+on this topic.

-You can check live demo and source code
+You can check live demo and source code of this tutorial `here <https://jsfiddle.net/gyjwxbfj/>`__.
-`here <https://jsfiddle.net/gyjwxbfj/>`__.

-Display first data
+Preparing base data
 ------------------

+First, we need some geodata on which we shall listen for hover events.
-We'll start by displaying red a and blue line to the map.
+We'll start by displaying red a and blue line on our map.

 .. code:: javascript